EUI-RECEI

 Circular Economy

-EU-Resource Efficiency Initiative (EU-REI) works to support the various stakeholders at national, state and city level on resource efficiency and circular economy.
-It seeks to develop a broad-based discourse on resource efficiency and circular economy, undertake identification of relevant measures at different levels with relevant actors, and facilitate partnerships and collaborations for development of innovative circular solutions
+EU-India RECEI works to support the various stakeholders at national, state and city level on resource efficiency and circular economy.
+It seeks to develop a broad-based discourse on resource efficiency and circular economy, undertake identification of relevant measures at different levels with relevant actors, and facilitate partnerships and collaborations for development of innovative circular solutions.